RobertTalbert/modernalgebra/readme.md

 ## What's in this repository

+- `assessments`: Daily Prep activities, Problem Sets, and Weekly Practice sets.
 - `course-documentation`: Syllabus, learning targets, grading specifications, and other basic documentation
 - `design-notes`: Sketches and notes for the course design from December/January
+- `mth410` archival material from the last time I taught the sequel to this course (MTH 410, now MTH 450)
+- `slides`: PDF's of class activity slides